Correcting inaccurate personal information

-The municipality keeps records of its residents in the Personal Records Database (BRP).
-If your personal details are not correctly registered, you can ask the municipality to amend them.
-You can check your details on MijnOverheid.
+The municipality maintains records of its residents in the Personal Records Database (BRP).
+If your personal information is not recorded correctly, you can ask the municipality to correct it.
+You can check your information at MijnOverheid.

-In addition to your first names, last name, gender, and citizen service number (BSN), the BRP contains information about your:
+In addition to your first names, last name, gender, and Social Security number (SSN), the BRP information about your:

 - parents